m00nwtchr/pam-keepassxc/README.md

 database_path = "$HOME/<your database path>"
 ```

+Important: KeePassXC *must be* started as a systemd service.
+Make sure that you remove any other autostart configuration for KeePassXC.
+You don't need to enable the `keepassxc.service`, it will be started via D-Bus activation.
+If you wish to disable D-Bus activation for the `org.keepassxc.KeePassXC.MainWindow` D-Bus name, you can mask `dbus-org.keepassxc.KeePassXC.MainWindow.service`.

 ## Contributing

 This is my first experience working with PAM, so I would appreciate any feedback on potential security issues and other improvements.